Affinage is the final stage of the cheesemaking process after:

 The cheesemonger who sells the cheese may also ripen cheeses in their own caves d’affinage or boutique.

-The affinage process usually happen in a ventilated environment.
+The affinage process usually happens in a ventilated environment.
 These range from high-tech temperature-controlled chambers to famous cellars to natural caves in the rock.

 The temperature-humidity combination, which is fundamental, varies according to the type of cheese (with the exception of fresh cheese and whey cheese, which are not ripened).